 Medication errors decreased this year, with 101 compared with 163 last year.
 Omissions represent seventy-six percent of these mistakes; most often, employees find pills that the resident neglected to take.
 Most omissions occurred on Manning 1.
 After recurrence, measures were implemented so medications are directly administered, meaning the LPN supervises the resident until pills are ingested.
 This method is not automatically practiced due to the Wales's objective to maintain residents' autonomy for as long as possible.

 I would like to take this opportunity to thank the employees, especially the RMC's members, for their remarkable efforts to ensure resident and employee safety.
 Nursing practices change to meet the residents' and family members' unique needs; the Wales will continue to research and implement Best Practices to make sure those alterations happen swiftly and safely.

 Risk Management Indicators

-One of the most prevalent activities that originated from the Ladies' Auxiliary is the Friday afternoon tea.
-At present 16 tables decked with tablecloths and classic cups and saucers are set up in the living room each Friday afternoon with the exception of December, July and August.
-Different community groups serve home baked treats and many cups of hot tea.
-The residents enjoy music at some Friday teas and the living room is filled to capacity.
-This is also done five times a year in the infirmary at Christmas time, Valentines, Easter, in the strawberry season and in the fall.
-The Ladies will go to Norton one, two and three, as well as Central and often there is music involved.
-Monthly birthday parties are also organized by community groups and/or the Ladies’ Auxiliary on the third Wednesday of each month.
-This equally involves baking and tea, plus birthday gifts and games.
+One of the most prevalent activities that originates from the Ladies' Auxiliary is the Friday afternoon teas.
+At present, sixteen tables decked with tablecloths and classic cups and saucers are set up in the Main Living Room each Friday afternoon except for July, August, and December.
+Different community groups serve home-baked treats and many cups of hot tea and coffee.
+The residens enjoy music at some Friday teas and the Living Room is usually filled.
+This activity is also done five timers per fiscal year in the CHSLD at Easter, during strawberry season, in the fall, at Christmas, and at Valentine's Day.
+Members serve treats on Nortons One, Two, and Three, as well as Central before the unit closed for renovations; often, there is also music involved.
+Our Friday teas for March 2020 were cancelled due to COVID-19; beverages and treats were instead delivered to residents directly in their rooms or apartments.